Contribute to conservation1st Jul 2020

 More than the buzzword of the day, biodiversity is the secret that keeps us going.
-Defined by Stuart L. Pimm* as ‘the variety of life found in a place on Earth or, often, the total variety of life on Earth,’ the concept of biodiversity also implies all the various cogs on the gears (niches in biology-speak) that keep healthy ecosystems going.
+Defined by the Encyclopaedia Britannica as ‘the variety of life found in a place on Earth or, often, the total variety of life on Earth’, the concept of biodiversity also implies all the various cogs on the gears (niches in biology-speak) that keep healthy ecosystems going.

 But biodiversity is also an indication of ecosystem success or collapse.
 Take the bees out of an environment, for example, and see what happens, which is why measuring biodiversity becomes vitally important in this rapidly changing world of ours; it helps us understand where we’re going, and how we might prevent the looming planetary disaster we’re currently facing.